kofrasa/flask-apputils/README.md

 * helpers.py      = utility functions mainly to save some typing
 * -logging        = poor man's logging shortcut (avoid using this for now!)
-* sqlalchemy_ext  = extension to the Flask-SQLAlchemy plus an ActiveRecord mixin for modles which provides useful query functions
+* sqlalchemy_ext  = extension to the Flask-SQLAlchemy plus an ActiveRecord mixin with useful query functions for models

 ## Dependencies ##
 * Flask-HTMLBuilder